Christmas will soon be upon us, so find out how your kids can receive a free letter from Santa. Or you, if that’s your bag.

 Include your full name and address and Santa will write back.
 The only catch is, you have to buy a stamp for the letter you send to Santa.
 The Royal Mail isn’t that generous!

 Send your details to:

-The closing date for letters if you want a reply is the 8th December.
+The closing date for letters is the 6th of December.
 So don’t delay if you want to get your free letter from Santa.